fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 })
 ```

-When data arrives from the server the Javascript runtime calls the function registered as the event handler, which prints <i>promise fulfilled</i> to the console and stores the notes received from the server into the state using the function <em>setNotes(response.data)</em>.
+When data arrives from the server, the JavaScript runtime calls the function registered as the event handler, which prints <i>promise fulfilled</i> to the console and stores the notes received from the server into the state using the function <em>setNotes(response.data)</em>.

 As usual, the call to a function updating state triggers the re-rendering of the component.
-As a result <i>render 3 notes</i> is printed to the console and the notes fetched from the server are rendered to the screen.
+As a result, <i>render 3 notes</i> is printed to the console and the notes fetched from the server are rendered to the screen.

 Finally, let's take a look at the definition of the effect hook as a whole